 \section{Microlensing models}

-In microlensing, a compact massive object distorts the space-time forcing the light rays of a background source to change their trajectories.
-In case of a single point lens, it results in an appearance of two magnified images of the source \citep{Paczynski1996}, separated typically by less than 1 milliarcsecond \citep{2019Dong}.
-Each lensing configuration, i.e. the distance to the lens (or lens parallax, $\piL$), distance to the background source (or source parallax, $\piS$) and the lensing mass ($\ML$), defines an Einstein Ring, with its angular radius :
+In microlensing, a compact massive object distorts the space-time, forcing the light rays of a background source to change trajectory.
+In the case of a single point lens, this results in the appearance of two magnified images of the source \citep{Paczynski1996}, typically separated by less than 1 milliarcsecond \citep{2019Dong}.
+Each lensing configuration, that is, the distance to the lens (or lens parallax, $\piL$), the distance to the background source (or source parallax, $\piS$), and the lensing mass ($\ML$), defines an Einstein ring, with its angular radius:

-Because of the relative proper motion of the observer, the lens and the source ($\murel$), the source gets lensed only temporarily when crossing the Einstein ring.
-Since typically the two images are not resolvable, the total observed amplification ($A$) of the source light is a sum of the light of both images \citep{Paczynski1996} and is described only by one parameter, the projected separation between the source and the lens in units of the Einstein radius as a function of time ($u(t)$):
+Because of the relative proper motion of the observer, the lens, and the source ($\murel$), the source only becomes lensed temporarily when crossing the Einstein ring.
+As in most cases the two images are not resolvable, the total observed amplification ($A$) of the source light is the sum of the light of both images \citep{Paczynski1996} and is described only by one parameter, the projected separation between the source and the lens in units of the Einstein radius as a function of time ($u(t)$):